Owzar, Kouros

 • Copy number variation

-• Support for feature and variant annotation (e.g., VEP, ANNOVAR)
+• Feature and variant annotation (e.g., VEP, ANNOVAR)

-• Support for statistical downstream analyses (e.g., modeling associations of genetic and genomic variation with clinical outcome)
+• Associations of genetic and genomic variation with clinical outcome

-• Support for statistical genetics (e.g., candidate SNP, genome-wide association studies, analysis of rare variants, local and global ancestry inference, admixture mapping, haplotype regression)
+• Statistical genetics (e.g., candidate SNP, genome-wide association studies, analysis of rare variants, local and global ancestry inference, admixture mapping, haplotype regression)

 • Development of theoretical and applied methods for rigorous and efficient analysis of complex genomic data